Cursor Composer Deep Dive: How I Prompted a Multi-File Refactor Hands-Off

 Understanding Cursor's Three Editing Modes #

-Cursor offers three distinct editing modes, and choosing the wrong one for your task type burns credits and time.
+Cursor offers three distinct editing modes, and choosing the wrong one for my task type burns credits and time.
 Each mode has a specific scope sweet spot.

 Mode 1: Tab Completion (The Flow State Engine) #

 Tab completion is Cursor's original innovation.
 It's powered by a proprietary model trained specifically to predict code continuation based on context.
-The model sees:
+According to the Cursor documentation, the model sees:

-When to use it: Any time you're in flow, writing or editing code line by line.
+When I use it: Any time I'm in flow, writing or editing code line by line.
 Tab completion shines for:

-• Pattern continuation (you've written two similar blocks; it suggests the third)
+- Pattern continuation (I've written two similar blocks; it suggests the third)

 Limitations: Tab completion doesn't plan.
 It predicts.
-If you need to update three files to maintain type consistency, tab completion will happily suggest changes that break your build.
-It's your responsibility to know the scope.
+If I need to update three files to maintain type consistency, tab completion will happily suggest changes that break my build.
+It's my responsibility to know the scope.

 Mode 2: Composer (The Multi-File Editor) #

-Composer is an explicit action: you open the Composer panel (Cmd/Ctrl+I), describe what you want, and optionally select context files.
-Composer uses a different model—Composer 2—optimized for multi-file edits and code generation at ~250 tokens per second.
+Composer is an explicit action: I open the Composer panel (Cmd/Ctrl+I), describe what I want, and optionally select context files.
+According to Cursor's documentation, Composer uses a different model—Composer 2—optimized for multi-file edits and code generation at ~250 tokens per second.

-• Multi-file selection: You explicitly add files to the context, or let Composer suggest relevant files based on symbols
+- Multi-file selection: I explicitly add files to the context, or let Composer suggest relevant files based on symbols

-• Per-hunk acceptance: Accept or reject changes file by file, or even hunk by hunk
+- Per-hunk acceptance: I can accept or reject changes file by file, or even hunk by hunk

 The Composer interface has two modes:

-1. Normal mode: You write the prompt, Composer generates edits, you review and apply
+- Normal mode: I write the prompt, Composer generates edits, I review and apply

 Mode 3: Agent Mode (The Autonomous Refactorer) #

 Agent mode adds autonomy to Composer.
-Instead of generating edits and waiting for your review, the agent:
+Instead of generating edits and waiting for my review, the agent:

 Agent mode is designed for tasks where the "how" isn't obvious upfront.
 "Migrate from React Router v5 to v6" or "Find all uses of the deprecated legacyAPI and migrate to the new SDK" are classic Agent mode tasks.